Thetus W. Sims

-Thetus Willrette Sims (April 25, 1852 – December 17, 1939) was an American politician and a member of the United States House of Representatives for the 8th congressional district of Tennessee.
+Thetus Willrette Sims (April 25, 1852 – December 17, 1939) was an American lawyer and politician who served several terms in the United States House of Representatives for the 8th congressional district of Tennessee.
+He was a Democrat.

 Biography

-Sims was born on April 25, 1852 near Waynesboro, Tennessee in Wayne County son of George Washington and Sarah Jane Whitson Sims.
-He attended a private school at Martin Mills and moved with his parents to Savannah, Tennessee in Hardin County in 1862 during the Civil War.
+Sims was born on April 25, 1852, near Waynesboro, Tennessee, in Wayne County son of George Washington and Sarah Jane Whitson Sims.
+He attended a private school at Martin Mills and moved with his parents to Savannah, Tennessee, in Hardin County in 1862 during the Civil War.

-Sims attended Savannah (Tennessee) College and graduated from Cumberland School of Law at Cumberland University in Lebanon, Tennessee in June 1876.
+Sims attended Savannah College in Tennessee and graduated from Cumberland School of Law at Cumberland University in Lebanon, Tennessee, in June 1876.
 He was admitted to the bar the same year.
 He married Nannie Kitrell on December 26, 1877, and they had seven children, Edna, Erskine, Tom, Elizabeth, Marie, Paul, and Enid.

 Career

-Sims commenced practice in Linden, Tennessee in Perry County.
+Sims commenced practice in Linden, Tennessee, in Perry County.
 He was the superintendent of public instruction for Perry County, Tennessee from 1882 to 1884.